ben10ben/thesis/README.md

 # Working with the repo

 ## Dependencies
 The code was written using Python 3.10 on Linux.
+Dependencies are defined in the requirements file.

 ## Setup
 - Clone this repository